MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 | Microsoft Edge | Yes | [developer.microsoft.com/microsoft-edge/extensions](https://developer.microsoft.com/microsoft-edge/extensions) |

 > [!IMPORTANT]
 > Many of the tutorials of the sites use browser-specific APIs that might not match the browser for which you develop.
 In most cases, a Chromium extension works as-is in different Chromium browsers and the APIs work as expected.
 Some less-common APIs might be browser-specific.
-For links to the tutorials, navigate to [See also](#see-also).
+Links to the tutorials are in the [See also](#see-also) section, below.

 <!-- ====================================================================== -->